appliedrelevance/epibus/README.md

 MODBUS is a communication protocol that is used to communicate with PLCs.
 It is a master-slave protocol, where the master is the computer that is used to communicate with the PLC, and the slave is the PLC itself.

-Note that the MODBUS protocol has been around since 1979, before the words "master" and "slave" in the context of machinery was considered offensive.
-The MODBUS protocol is still used today, and is the most common protocol used to communicate with PLCs.
+Note that the MODBUS protocol has been around since 1979 before the words "master" and "slave" in the context of machinery were considered offensive.
+The MODBUS protocol is still used today and is the most common protocol used to communicate with PLCs.

 The name "Epibus" is a portmanteau of "Epi" (from "Epinomy") and "Bus" (from "MODBUS").